top of page

 Volunteer Teams

-• Vetting adoption applications
+• Vetting foster and adoption applications

-• Writing bios of pets for adoption
+• Writing bios of pets for adoption websites and social media

 • Fostering dogs and/or cats

-2) Fundraising
+2) Fundraising and Promotions Team

 • Participating in small local fundraisers throughout the year